Blog · Analysis · Last reviewed June 24, 2026

 The Compute Border Becomes AI Governance

-AI chip export controls show that frontier AI governance is not only about model behavior.
-It is also about who can build the machine, where, and under whose conditions.
+AI chip export controls reveal a side of frontier AI governance that has little to do with model behavior: who can assemble the compute to build, serve, and audit the machine, where, and under whose conditions.

 The Border Under the Interface